Orepap/DFSN/README.md

 # DFSN: Deep Feature Selection Network

-DFSN is a deep neural network for feature selection in a binary classification problem.
+DFSN is a simple deep neural network for feature selection in a binary classification problem.

 **PAPER**: